StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 I used numpy for the traversals and other numerical operations, and pytest for testing.
 The whole code is [available on GitHub](https://github.com/StrikingLoo/ant-colony-optimization), but I will show you the main parts step-by-step now.
 If you're not interested in how the Ant Colony Optimization algorithm works in detail, you can skip straight to the [results and benchmarks](#tests-and-results).

-First of all, I designed a minimal Graph class, whose code I will not include here since it is very simple.
+First, I designed a minimal Graph class, whose code I will not include here since it is quite simple.
 Suffice it to say that the _.distance_ property holds an adjacency matrix with the weight -distance- for each edge.

 Then I coded the `traverse_graph` function, which represents a single ant going through the graph one node at a time, constrained to move in a cycle.